zero-to-prod/docblock-annotator/README.md

 ## Introduction

-An annotator for PHP dockblocks.
+An annotator for PHP docblocks.

 ## Requirements

-- PHP 7.1 or higher.
+- PHP 7.4 or higher.

 ## Installation